cornelia-schulz/lost-in-translation/src/pages/2019-01-11-detecting-user-locales-in-react/index.md

   * Geo IP
   * Accept-Language request header
+  * Window.navigator object

+Geo IP refers to the method of locating a computer's geographic location by identifying its IP address.
 A lot of websites use Geo IP to guess the location users are visiting from.
+[IP Location Finder] (https://www.iplocation.net/ "IP Location Finder") is an easy demo for information that can be found.

 This approach can be quite expensive to implement and it is not always accurate either.
 In today's world people travel a lot, which means their location doesn't necessarily represent their desired locale.

 The Accept-Language request HTTP header provides information about the languages that the user is able to understand and about what locale the user prefers.
 Browsers set this information based on their user interface language.
 Users are able to change this but they rarely do.